harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

    - The percentage of the applications deployed by deployment type (rolling, canary, blue/green, and basic)
    - The change failure rate/reason for failed deployments

-  To enable CD NextGen custom dashboards, you must:
+  To enable custom dashboards, you must:

-  1. Run commands to update your database
+  1. Run the commands below to update your Harness database.
-  2. Add settings to your `override.yaml` file
+  2. Add settings to your `override.yaml` file.

   Update your Harness database with the following: